-This action & adventure, fairytale, fantasy is a paperback edition was published by Scholastic on 2009 and has 342 pages.
+action & adventure, fairytale, fantasy that was published by Scholastic on 2009 and has 342 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Wizard of Rondo
+Other books by this author which I have reviewed include The Wizard of Rondo, The Battle for Rondo

 First in the Rondo fantastical fairytale adventure series for eight-to-eleven-year-old middle-grade readers and revolving around the adventure-seeking Langlander family, and more specifically Leo and Mimi.